 Waikato Medical School FAQs

-What is being proposed?
+What is the plan?

-- Community engaged, involving communities outside the tertiary hospital centres in the design of the programme, selection of students, and training of students
+The Waikato Medical School will involve communities in the design of the programme, selection of students, and their training.

 Why do we need a third medical school?

-The Waikato region is experiencing rapid population growth which is putting pressure on health services that are already struggling to provide health services to the large geographical area and high proportion of Māori and other high health needs communities.
+The Waikato region is booming, putting pressure on services that are already struggling to provide health care to a large geographical area with a high proportion of communities with high health needs.